 Getting complicated on us, are you?
 That’s ok, we like a good challenge (plus, the answer is more simple than you might think).

 Up until recently, it wasn’t possible to consolidate federal and private student loans.
 But companies like Earnest have changed that.
 We allow you to consolidate through refinancing, giving you a better rate at the same time as simplifying your monthly payments.
-Additionally, with Earnest’s Precision Pricing, you can match your desired payment with a desired term in order to create a personalized payment plan that works for your budget.
+Additionally, with Earnest’s Precision Pricing, you can match your desired payment with the desired term in order to create a personalized payment plan that works for your budget.